aws/aperf/README.md

 **KNOWN LIMITATION**

-The default configuration of 10ms for `/sys/devices/cpu/perf_event_mux_interval_ms` is known to cause serious performance overhead for systems with large core counts.
+The default configuration of 10ms for `perf_event_mux_interval_ms` is known to cause serious performance overhead for systems with large core counts.
 We recommend setting this value to 100ms by doing the following:

 ```
-echo 100 | sudo tee /sys/devices/cpu/perf_event_mux_interval_ms
+echo 100 | sudo tee /sys/devices/*/perf_event_mux_interval_ms
 ```

 **aperf record**